hapijs/hoek/API.md

 Same as Timer with the exception that `ts` stores the internal node clock which is not related to `Date.now()` and cannot be used to display human-readable timestamps.
 More accurate for benchmarking or internal timers.

-# Binary Encoding/Decoding

-### base64urlEncode(value)

-Encodes value of string or buffer type in Base64 or URL encoding, function will assert input value is correct.

-### base64urlDecode(value)

-Decodes string into Base64 or URL encoding, function throws an error on invalid input and returns a string or buffer depending on encoding provided.
-Default encoding is binary.
 # Escaping Characters

 Hoek provides convenient methods for escaping html characters.
 The escaped characters are as followed: